sxyazi/go-collection/README.md

   </details>

-- Split: Splits a slice into multiple slices by the specified amount
+- `Split` splits a slice into multiple slices by the specified amount

   <details>
   <summary>Examples</summary>